Drei Frauen mit unterschiedlichen Lipödem Stadien in Unterwäsche.

 Lipedema stage 1

-In stage 1 lipedema, often referred to as the initial stage of lipedema, the skin is still smooth, but the subcutaneous fatty tissue is already thickened.
-You may already feel painful, pressure-sensitive fat deposits on your legs or arms.
-This early stage is often confused with being overweight.
-This makes it all the more important to get the right diagnosis as soon as possible so that you can start conservative treatment early on.
+In lipoedema stage 1often referred to as the initial stage of lipoedema, the skin is still smooth but the subcutaneous fatty tissue is already thickened.
+You may already feel painful, pressure-sensitive fat pads on your legs or arms.
+This early stage is often mistaken for being overweight.
+This makes it all the more important to make the correct diagnosis promptly so that you can start conservative treatment at an early stage.

 Internal symptoms